Grace1212-prog/Grace1212-prog/README.md

 *  🔭 I’m currently working on a cool project at TripleTen.
 *  🌱 I’m currently learning Javascript.
 *  📫 How to reach me: in social networks.
-*  🤔 I’m looking to be a web developer.
+*  🤔 I love learning new skills.

 Verified Achievements